 Potential Bonus: A Higher Spousal Benefit7

 Suppose Evelyn is married and also the higher earner.
-If she files for Social Security retirement benefits at her full retirement age of 66, her husband Alex can opt to collect the spousal benefit.
-In this example, as long as he’s reached his own FRA, Alex can increase his own benefit by nearly a third.
+Whenever she files for Social Security retirement benefits, her husband Alex may opt to collect the spousal benefit.
+He’s eligible at age 62, but filing early will reduce his spousal benefit.
+In this example, if Alex waits until his FRA to collect the spousal benefit, he can increase his benefit by nearly a third.

 |Benefit at 66:||Alex is entitled to the greater of:|

 Note: The spousal benefit will not increase if Evelyn delays filing.
 This is a very basic example, but some situations can be complicated.
 We strongly urge you to consult the Social Security Administration with any questions you may have.